schu4276/3601-lab2_client-server/LABTASKS.md

    * List all the todos
       * Implement an `api/todos` server-side endpoint, which returns all the to-dos
-      * Implement a basic HTML/CSS/JS interface that allows users to request and see all the todos.
-         * For this you'll have to Create a new HTML file called `todos.html` and a new Javascript file called `todos.js` and set those up so they look reasonable and provide the desired functionality.
-See below for some tips on how to get the client side work going.
-         * Note that there's some "one-time" work in setting up the `todos.html` and `todos.js` files that you won't have to repeat on future epics, so you might estimate this one a little higher than the later ones.
-         * In general the first feature of a given type is the most expensive because that's where you have to figure out how things work and set up the infrastructure.
-You should estimate accordingly.
    * Support limiting the number of todos that are displayed
       * Implement an `api/todos?limit=7` API endpoint, which lets you specify the maximum number of todos that the server returns.
-      * Add client-side support that lets users specify how many they want to have returned.
    * Support filtering todos by their status (either complete or incomplete)
       * Implement an `api/todos?status=complete` (or `incomplete`) endpoint which lets you filter the todos and only return the complete (or incomplete) ones
-      * Add client-side support for this
       * Note that the "database" stores the status as a boolean, but the endpoint uses "complete" and "incomplete".
 You'll have to implement the (simple) logic that transforms the endpoint "language" into the database terminology.
    * Support searching for todos whose _bodies_ contain a given string
       * Implement an `api/todos?contains=banana` endpoint which lets you search for to-dos whose _bodies_ contain (anywhere) the given string (in this case "banana").
-      * Add client-side support for this

 To get full (100%) credit on this part of the lab you should implement (and create meaningful tests for) these additional features: